 Non-Euclidean

-“Non-Euclidean Geometry” the fields of geometry as applied to non-flat surfaces.
+“Non-Euclidean Geometry” is the field of geometry as applied to non-flat surfaces and non-straight lines.

 Euclid was an ancient mathematician who published a work called The Elements.
 This laid out the basic, common principles of geometry that we know today.
 However, Euclid only dealt with flat, two-dimensional surfaces.